Murree Brewery

 Murree Brewery is a Pakistani multinational manufacturer of alcoholic and non-alcoholic beverages.
 It is Pakistan's largest and oldest producer of alcoholic products.
 In 2015, it produced 10 million litres of beer, along with hundreds of tons of single malt whisky, vodka and brandy.
 Founded by the British in 1860, it is a publicly traded company listed on the Pakistan Stock Exchange, and its products are exported to Bangladesh.
-In 2014, the company established a flagship store on Park Avenue, in Manhattan, New York City.
+In 2014, the company established a US flagship store on Park Avenue, in Manhattan, New York City.
 In 2013, it was named by Forbes as one of Asia's 200 best companies.

 The brewery has two manufacturing units, one located in Rawalpindi, Punjab, and the other in Hattar, Khyber Pakhtunkhwa.
-It has three divisions – Liquor (which deals with alcoholic and non-alcoholic drinks), Tops (which focuses on food items, mineral water, and fruit juices), and Glass (which makes glass jars and bottles) divisions.
+It has three divisions: Liquor (which deals with alcoholic and non-alcoholic drinks), Tops (which focuses on food items, mineral water, and fruit juices), and Glass (which makes glass jars and bottles) divisions.
 It is one of Pakistan's fastest-growing companies.